AssassinUKG/Writeups/tryhackme/Metamorphosis/readme.md

 tcpdump -i eth0 -A > tcpdump.out
 ```

-Then transfered it to my box after a while, I made a coffee then came back to
+Then transfered it to my box after..making a coffee then I went and did a few things, then came back to
 go through the results.

 ```